Stabilizing black-box model selection with the inflated argmax: Experiments

 In each experiment, we compute weights $\hat w$ across the set candidate models $M^+$ using a base algorithm $\mathcal{A}$ and a subbagged version of $\mathcal{A}$ denoted $\tilde{\mathcal{A}}_{K,B}$.
 Based on \eqref{eq:stability}, we compute the stability for trial $j\in [N]$ using

-This definition of stability measures, for trial $j$, the proportion of LOO selected models $\hat M_j^{\setminus i}$ for $i\in [n]$ that have no overlap with the set of selected models $\hat M_j$ returned by training on the entire dataset.
+This empirical measure of stability measures, for trial $j$, the proportion of LOO selected models $\hat M_j^{\setminus i}$ for $i\in [n]$ that have no overlap with the set of selected models $\hat M_j$ returned by training with access to the entire dataset.
 We also compute the empirical cumulative distribution function (CDF)

 as a function of $\delta \in [0,1]$ to highlight variation across trials with different random seeds (shown in \cref{fig:results-LV} and \cref{fig:reg_results}).
 Curves higher on the plot are better in the sense that the corresponding method achieves model selection stability $\delta$ (\cref{def:stability}) for a larger fraction of trials, and our primary interest is in small $\delta$ (i.e., high stability).